DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

   RTE_IOVA_VA), then the preferred IOVA mode is RTE_IOVA_DC (see below with the check on Physical Addresses availability),

+If the buses have expressed no preference on which IOVA mode to pick, then a default is selected using the following logic:

+- if physical addresses are not available, RTE_IOVA_VA mode is used
+- if /sys/kernel/iommu_groups is not empty, RTE_IOVA_VA mode is used
+- otherwise, RTE_IOVA_PA mode is used

+In the case when the buses had disagreed on their preferred IOVA mode, part of the buses won't work because of this decision.

 The second step checks if the preferred mode complies with the Physical Addresses availability since those are only available to root user in recent kernels.

-- if the preferred mode is RTE_IOVA_PA but there is no access to Physical Addresses, then EAL init fails early, since later probing of the devices would fail anyway,
+Namely, if the preferred mode is RTE_IOVA_PA but there is no access to Physical Addresses, then EAL init fails early, since later probing of the devices would fail anyway.
-- if the preferred mode is RTE_IOVA_DC then EAL selects the RTE_IOVA_VA mode.
-  In the case when the buses had disagreed on the IOVA Mode at the first step, part of the buses won't work because of this decision.

 .. note::

-    The RTE_IOVA_VA mode is selected as the default for the following reasons:
+    The RTE_IOVA_VA mode is preferred as the default in most cases for the following reasons:

     - All drivers are expected to work in RTE_IOVA_VA mode, irrespective of physical address availability.